Cross-lingual Argument Mining in the Medical Domain: Results

+Table \ref{tab:crosslingual_results} compares the performance in the different evaluation settings.
+The first noticeable result is that for argument component detection, \emph{data-transfer} (training on data obtained by MT and label projection from English to Spanish) clearly outperforms \emph{model-transfer} (training on English and predicting in Spanish).
+This result differs from previous works on crosslingual transfer for sequence labelling in which \emph{model-transfer} was clearly superior \cite{garcia2022model}.
+We hypothesized that MT in the medical domain may introduce less translation artifacts than for other more open-ended domains.

-Lastly, after zero-shot and Spanish-only experiments, we merged the training sets in two languages to see if it will increase or decrease the prediction quality of monolingual test sets in English and in Spanish.
-It can be concluded from Table \ref{table:arg_comp_multi} that this data augmentation approach increased the quality of the overall performance by 1-2\% compared to training on monolingual and zero-shot results, even when evaluated with the original English data.
-It should also be noted that the improvements are particularly large when mBERT is evaluated out-of-domain, namely, on glaucoma and mixed test sets.
+Secondly, simple data augmentation by training on the English data together with their translated and projected counterpart in Spanish results in important performance gains.
+In fact, it outperforms the original English results reported in Table \ref{table:arg_comp_res} (also against the monolingual domain-specific models) and it also helps to improve results over the monolingual Spanish \emph{data-transfer} setting.
+It should also be noted that the improvements are particularly large when mBERT is evaluated out-of-domain, namely, on the Glaucoma and Mixed test sets.

-Another interesting aspect worth mentioning is that across evaluations there are no significant differences with respect to which combination of machine translation and projection model we are using.
-Instead, differences are given by the models and the amount of data used for fine-tuning, as our results on multilingual training demonstrate.

-Figure \ref{fig:results_es_figure} provides a graphical overview of the most important comparisons of the results from our experimentation.
-First, we can conclude that the best predictions are obtained from the model that was trained on the merged English and Spanish data, also surpassing the model trained with gold-standard English data.
-These results indicate that our generated Spanish data can be used to apply data augmentation for improving the quality of predictions.
-Second, better predictions were obtained under a monolingual setting for the Spanish corpus than in a zero-shot cross-lingual setting using a multilingual model such as mBERT.
-Third, for Spanish, the monolingual model BETO performed better than mBERT, although the latter benefits from multilingual training.
+Another aspect worth mentioning is that we obtain roughly the same results with both types of word alignments, which means that the process of \emph{post-processing} and \emph{manual correction} was robust enough to guarantee the same results regardless of the aligner used.

+Summarizing, the best results for both languages are obtained with the multilingual data augmentation strategy, also surpassing the models trained with gold-standard English data.
+Therefore, \emph{data-transfer} proves to be the most effective strategy to perform argument component detection in the medical domain whenever no annotated data for the target language is available.